 Two liquefied natural gas (LNG) terminals are proposed in Oregon, each requiring massive dredging in high-quality habitat and over 80 miles of high-pressure pipelines through Oregon rivers, farms, and forests.
 Liquefied natural gas (LNG) is methane gas (aka “natural gas”) that is super-cooled to condense the gas into a liquid form.
 Proposed terminals would convert methane between its gaseous and liquid form to ship it overseas in massive tankers as long as three football fields.

 The Oregon LNG project, backed by Leucadia National Corporation, would require building a mega LNG export terminal and destroying estuarine wetlands in Warrenton, OR, near the mouth of the Columbia River.
+Read Riverkeeper’s letter to the State of Oregon explaining why the State should reject Oregon LNG under the Coastal Zone Management Act.
 Oregon LNG also proposes to construct over 80 miles of pipeline that would extend from the Columbia River, cross through Clatsop and Columbia counties, cut under the Columbia River, and run roughly 4 to 5 miles through southwestern Washington State.
 Up until April 2012, Oregon LNG had proposed building over 100-miles of pipeline extending from the Columbia River through hundreds of farms, streams and wetlands in the Willamette Valley.
 Oregon LNG’s new pipeline route continues to threaten landowners and communities in Oregon, in addition to impacting landowners and rural communities in Washington State.

 In southern Oregon, Veresen and its partners, Williams pipeline and PG&E, have proposed the 230-mile Pacific Connector pipeline and Jordan Cove LNG terminal.